TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- believe some guys on the net and use crlibm as it seems more solid
+	- or just openlibm?

 - write to streflop dev about that copysign should be bivariate

 - during akimbo, only drop when the G is released, not right away when it is pressed